 CDR shall ensure that Personal Data collected are adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed.
 CDR adheres to internal data retention policies and procedures and reviews those on a regular basis.

-You have the right to delete, correct, amend or update personal data provided to CDR at any time by contacting CDR’s Security Director at [email protected].
+You have the right to delete, correct, amend or update personal data provided to CDR at any time by contacting CDR’s Chief Technology Officer at [email protected].

 Tickets and user information are stored until CDR is instructed to delete the data or the retention period lapses.
 Users have the right to leave the service at any time.
 Users’ content and activity in CDR Link will remain in the system as dictated by the designated contract.